veracity/veracity-documentation/sections/dataplatform/analytics/workflow.md

 Azure Databricks does not use distinct terminology to separate the job definition (the configuration of tasks, clusters, and schedule) from the job run (the actual execution instance).
 Both are referred to under the umbrella of “jobs,” but conceptually:

 * **Job (Definition):** The configured workflow, including tasks, dependencies, cluster settings, and schedule.
-Each job has its own job id.
+Each job has its own **job id**.
 * **Job Run (Execution):** An instantiation of that job definition when it is triggered (either manually or by schedule).
 Each run has its own **Run ID**, logs, and status.

-## Use case
+## Use case example
 Develop a service that triggers and executes an analytics job either on specific events or through manual initiation.
 The service communicates with Dataworkbench and the analytics environment via APIs.
 The job performs operations such as reading datasets, aggregating data, and other analytical tasks.
+The output of the job can be one or several datasets (or files).
+These can be read by your service for further processing or visualization.

 ## Create job definition
 Jobs are defined within databricks.
-The job creator orchestrates tasks, dependecies, cluster settings.
-Only Admin in workspace can create jobs.
+The job creator orchestrates tasks, dependecies and cluster settings.
+Only Admin in Dataworkbench workspace can create jobs.

 Assign service principals as the “Run as” identity for the job.
 This ensures job execution does not depend on individual user accounts, preventing failures if a user leaves or loses permissions.
 The run-as is by default set to job creator.